Blog » Customer Lip Service: Scripted Responses, Broken Promises and Other Bad Ideas

 Make no mistake, this is a tale of woe.
 I’m dumping a long-term service provider for one reason.
 Their customer service pushed me over the edge.

 About 9 months ago, I started having trouble with my anti-virus software.
 I missed the first clue something was wrong when prompted to buy more online storage.
 I spent $50 for the extra storage required to backup my files.
 I received a follow-up call from the provider checking to make sure everything was to my satisfaction.
-She seemed puzzled I would need more capacity since I was only operating a single email account and didn’t have a significant amount of data to back up.
+She seemed puzzled I would need more capacity since I was only operating a single email account and didn’t have a significant amount of data to backup.
 Alarm bells should have gone off but they didn’t.
 Within five weeks, I was being prompted to buy more online storage.
 Obviously, something was wrong.

 Cut to the Chase